jrenslin/everyday-helpers/README.md

 Shortcut for taking a screenshot of a given screen region and running OCR over it.

+### `ocrPDF.sh`

+This is a wrapper around [`ocrmypdf`](https://github.com/jbarlow83/OCRmyPDF).
+It prompts the user to enter PDF metadata in `dialog` input boxes and then inserts these together with the OCRed text into the document.

 ### `splitMassiveFolder.sh`

 This script splits a large directory by moving a its files into numbered subdirecties of a roughly equal number of files.